 • Lead and Heavy Metals – Remember when you learned about how aristocrats went crazy from having lead in their makeup?
 We are still consuming lead in our makeup today—crazy, right?!
 (Pun intended.)
 Lead and other heavy metals are found in lipstick, toothpaste, nail polish, concealer, blush, eye shadow, sunscreen and even eye drops.
 The FDA found lead in 400 lipsticks on the market in a 2012 study.
 Yikes!
 Check out the Campaign for Safe Cosmetics for details on heavy metals.

 • Nanoparticles – These are super tiny particles that cosmetic companies use by controlling the shape and size of an ingredient, making it minuscule, which can help with absorption, texture and mixing properties.
-The concern is that it can possiblly damage DNA.
+The concern is that it can possiblly damage DNA, but the problem is that it is not listed on the ingredient panel, so it’s nearly impossible to tell if a product contains them.
 For more information about concerns of nanoparticles and DNA, check out this 2014 MIT Study about nanoparticles in sunscreen.
 For a brainy dive into nanoparticles and how different varieties are being used by almost all major cosmetic companies, read this NIH article.

 • Oxides (Ethylene Glycol & Propylene Glycol) – These chemicals are found in many products, including deodorant, cream-based cosmetics and even antifreeze.
 Keep your engine from overheating and slap some lotion on your body with our friends, the Oxides!
 They are usually spelled out or also listed as PEG-[a number] or PPG-[a number] on the labels.